arunav-bhattacharya/learning-kotlin/README.md

 > - Set
 > - Map

+- Kotlin does not have its own collections.
+What it has is some interfaces on top of Java collections -
+    - Mutable
+    - Immutable
+- Collections are
+    - List
+    - Array (including equivalent primitive type)
+    - Set
+    - Map
+    - HashMap
+    - HashSet, etc...

+- Use Kotlin helper functions when working with Collections.
+It automatically determines which class to call.
+For example when defining an empty list using `emptyList<>()`, it uses `kotlin.collections.EmptyList`, whereas when defining using `Arrays.asList()` it uses `java.util.Arrays$ArrayList`

 ### 3.a Tuples - `Pair` & `Triple`

 - Tuples are sequences of objects of small, finite size.